-Fig. 12.
-AllRtxAlt+TS, AllRtxSame+MFR+TS, and FrSameR-toAlt+MFR+TS at $\{3,5,8\}\%$ primary path loss, 90ms primary path RTT, and 90ms alternate path RTT results, however, prove interesting.
+The most obvious result is that AllRtxAlt's heavy use of the alternate path significantly degrades performance when the alternate path delay is large (no surprise).
+AllRtxSame's performance remains unchanged, as expected.
+FrSameRtoAlt's results, however, prove interesting.
 At 3% primary path loss, few timeouts occur.
 Hence, the alternate path is rarely used and FrSameRtoAlt's results remain unchanged.
-With a 5% and 8% primary path loss rate, FrSameRtoAlt degrades performance compared to AllRtxSame, but given the large difference in path delays, this degradation is minor.
-The alternate path's delay is more than ten times that of the primary, but in the worst case, FrSameRtoAlt degrades performance by only 9% and 24% for primary path loss rates of 5% and 8%, respectively.
+With a 5 and 8% primary path loss rate, FrSameRtoAlt degrades performance compared to AllRtxSame, but given the large difference in path delays, this degradation is minor.
+The alternate path's delay is more than 10 times that of the primary, but in the worst case, FrSameRtoAlt degrades performance by only % and 24% for primary path loss rates of 5 and 8%, respectively.

-Fig. 13.
-AllRtxAlt+TS, AllRtxSame+MFR, and FrSameRtoAlt+MFR+TS at {3,5,8}% primary path loss, 90ms primary path RTT, and 1040ms alternate path RTT
+Fig. 12.
+AllRtxAlt+TS, AllRtxSame+MFR+TS, and FrSameRtoAlt+MFR+TS at $\{3, 5, 8\}\%$ primary path loss, 90 ms primary path RTT, and 90 ms alternate path RTT.